cwpearson/stencil/README.md

 ```
 ## Profiling with nsys

-With the default profiling settings, we sometimes see a crash.
+With the default profiling settings, we sometimes see a crash on Nsight Systems 2019.3.7 on amd64.
 Restrict profiling to CUDA, NVTX, and OS calls.

 ```
-nsys profile -t cuda,nvtx,osrt mpirun n <int> src/astaroth-sim
+nsys profile -t cuda,nvtx,osrt mpirun -n <int> src/astaroth-sim
 ```

 Use the Nsight Systems application to view the resulting `qdrep` file.